Jade Emperor: Worship and festivals

 In Penang, Malaysia, a focal point of the Jade Emperor's Birthday celebrations is Thni Kong Tnua, which gained worldwide fame as one of the featured locations for The Amazing Race 16.
 The temple, built in 1869, is located at the foot of Penang Hill at the Air Itam suburb near George Town, Penang's capital city.
 Aside from Thni Kong Tnua, the Chew Jetty in the heart of George Town is another focal point of the Jade Emperor's Birthday celebrations; the festivities in this particular location was captured for a 2014 Malaysian film, The Journey.

 Yuk Wong Po Tin in A Kung Ngam, Hong Kong.

 Yuk Wong Kung Tin (Cantonese romanisation) (玉皇宮殿) also known as Yuk Wong Po Tin (玉皇寶殿) is a temple in A Kung Ngam, Hong Kong, dedicated to the Jade Emperor.
-In the mid 19th century, people from Huizhou and Chaozhou mined stones in the hill for the development of the central urban area.
+In the mid-19th century, people from Huizhou and Chaozhou mined stones from the hill to support the development of the central urban area.
 They set up a shrine to worship Yuk Wong.
 At the beginning of the 20th century, the shrine was developed into a small temple and was renovated many times.
 The latest renovation was in 1992.

-Early Catholic missionaries to China wrote often about the Jade Emperor.
-They noticed that, "The stories of Jesus and the Jade Sovereign are, in certain aspects, quite similar.
+Early Catholic missionaries to China often wrote about the Jade Emperor.
+They noticed that "The stories of Jesus and the Jade Sovereign are, in certain aspects, quite similar.
 In both cases it is claimed that a god incarnated as a human being."
-On the other hand, they denounced the cult of the Jade Emperor as "superstitious," and compared unfavorably the "legends" about the Jade Emperor with what they claimed was a solid historical record documenting the existence and life of Jesus.
+On the other hand, they denounced the cult of the Jade Emperor as "superstitious" and compared unfavorably the "legends" about the Jade Emperor with what they claimed was a solid historical record documenting the existence and life of Jesus.